Husbandry of Zoo Animals

-The animal's exhibit should approximate its natural environment and enhance the visual experience for zoo visitors.
-Many healthy mammals and birds can tolerate a fairly wide temperature range if given access to shade and water in hot weather and to a dry, draft-free shelter with a warm spot and ample food to meet increased energy requirements in cold weather.
-It is essential to ensure that each animal has access to the protected environment and that one dominant individual does not exclude others from shelter, food, or water; such exclusion can result in frostbite or even death due to exposure.
-Feed receptacles should be designed to avoid fecal contamination and be easy to clean.
+Exhibits should approximate the animal's natural environment and enhance the visual experience for zoo visitors.
+Naturalistic enclosures with soil and vegetation are appealing to the public and are more stimulating for the animals; however, they present challenges for both sanitation and parasite control programs and may complicate restraint procedures.
+Mixed species exhibits may increase risk of disease transmission between species and can result in interspecific aggression if species are not chosen appropriately.
+Healthy mammals and birds can tolerate a fairly wide temperature range if given access to shade and water in hot weather and to a dry, draft-free shelter, with a warm spot and ample food, to meet increased energy requirements in cold weather.
+Ensuring that each animal has access to a protected environment and that one dominant individual does not exclude others from shelter, food, or water is essential.

 Feeders should be easy to clean, with designs that avoid fecal contamination and make thorough cleaning possible.
 Feeder design should also consider the species in the exhibit and be adequate in number for the exhibit's population.
 Domestic animal nutrition guidelines may help, especially for hoofstock, when determining the need for additional feeders, with models based on animal size and feeder bunk space.

 The timing of feedings should also be considered.
 Feeding throughout the day may stimulate activity; however, considerations for a species' natural feeding habits may provide additional enrichment (eg, whole carcass feeding or fast days in carnivorous animals).
 Browsing animals generally eat continually, and the inability to replicate both their diet and an environment that supports this capability may lead to health issues.
 Food as an enrichment activity should always be part of a well-balanced nutritional plan with food items that closely resemble those in the natural diet of a species.